huyng/Foundation/docs/docs.md

         cd `fdn cdpath myproject`

-There's a bash function that you can use that is equivalent to the above command.
+There's also a bash function that you can use that is equivalent to the above command.

     fdncd <NAME>